aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 ```

 What if the function `anotherTask()` has taken more than 50 milliseconds to complete?
 Actually, the string 'what' should be printed out after the function `anotherTask()` completed.
 Why?
 That's because the function passed to the timer belongs to macrotasks, which should be executed in a next event loop.
 It means that it should wait for the function `anotherTask()` in the current event loop.

+In either case, creating a timer creates a pause in the UI thread as it switches from one task to the next.
+Consequently, timer code resets all of the relevant browser limits, including the long-running script timer.
+Further, the call stack is reset to zero inside of the timer code.
+These characteristics make timers the ideal cross-browser solution for long-running JavaScript code.